 Dawning of A New Day

 This large and robust mural is a work done by artists Jose Faus and Alisha Gambino as part of the Kansas City, KS Avenue of Murals project.
 The mural is known as Dawning of a New Day and highlights the importance of generation, family, and culture in the Black community.
-You'll see familiar faces and historical figures such as Malcolm X, Charlie Parker, Jackie Robinson, and Martin Luther King, Jr depicted in this beautiful work of art.
-1207 N. 7th St.
+You'll see familiar faces and historical figures such as Malcolm X, Charlie Parker, Jackie Robinson, and Martin Luther King, Jr depicted in this beautiful work of art..

 Quindaro Underground Railroad Museum

 Housed in the historic Vernon Multi-Purpose Center, the museum houses several artifacts and documents that tell the story of the town and the people of Quindaro.
-Across from the museum, you will find the John Brown Statue, which pays tribute to the famous abolitionist. **Note this museum is currently open by appointments only due to COVID-19.
-3436 North 27th St.
+Across from the museum, you will find the John Brown Statue, which pays tribute to the famous abolitionist.
+This museum currently runs by appointment only.

 Quindaro Ruins Overlook